 - Active Duty Military: Active duty military personnel may complete the appropriate waiver section(s) of the Mandatory Immunization Health History Form if documentation of immunization is unavailable at the time of registration.
 To qualify for this exception, the individual must submit a signed supervisor's statement attesting to their current active duty military status.

 - Online Students: Students who are enrolled in online courses only and who will not be physically present in any UWF classroom or on any UWF campus may complete the Exceptions/Waivers section of the Mandatory Immunization Health History Form and sign it and submit it as specified on the Immunization Documentation Procedure page.
 Online-only students do not need to submit proof of immunizations or a physician's signature.
-Should such students seek to register for a face-to-face course, they must comply with the requirements as described on the Immunization Policy page.
+Should such students seek to register for a face-to-face course, they must comply with the requirements as described on the Immunization Policy & Form page.

 Hepatitis B and Meningococcal Meningitis